sci-wms/sci-wms/README.md

     $./start_server.sh    # this starts the public server
     $./stop_server.sh     # this stops the public server (actually ALL gunicorn_django processes)

-You can edit the gunicorn config file to specify the port and other gunicorn settings.
+You can edit the gunicorn config file (config_public.py and config_local.py) to specify the port and other gunicorn server settings.

 Can also be run with mod_wsgi in Apache.
 I prefer to proxypass in Apache or nginx to the gunicorn server because I think its better setup